jamescherti/compile-angel.el/README.md

 ;; Ensure Emacs loads the most recent byte-compiled files.
 (setq load-prefer-newer t)

-;; Uncomment the following to disable compilation of packages during installation;
-;; compile-angel will handle it.
-(setq package-native-compile nil)

 ;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (This can prevents redundant or repetitive background compilations.)
 ;; (setq native-comp-jit-compilation nil)